neuefische/wd-flipped-classroom-curriculum/sessions/html-and-the-web/html-and-the-web.md

 ```

 Some element can't contain any other elements and therefore don't have a closing tag.
 These elements
-like images or inputs are called self closing and are closed immediatly at the end of the tag with a
+like images or inputs are called self closing and are closed immediately at the end of the tag with
-`/` forward slash (see `img` example below).
+a `/` forward slash (see `img` example below).

 ### HTML tag attributes

 Some elements require some more information in order to function properly.
 This information is
-specified via tag attributes.
+specified via attributes.
 For example:

 - the source of an image
   ```html